Disney Dinners: Beauty and the Beast

 The Drinks

 I paired a new version of one of my favorite champagne cocktails featuring Chambord liqueur and Veuve Clicquot with the cheese soufflé.
-My friends brought a gorgeous French burgundy to pair with the beef ragout.
-I served decaf coffee with the grey stuff.
 Get the recipe for La Belle et la Betê here.

-I also served a French red wine with the beef ragout and coffee with dessert.
+I also served a French red wine with the beef ragout and decaf coffee with The Grey Stuff.

 I hope you loved this Beauty and the Beast party as much as I did!
 It was a culinary adventure in the great wide somewhere.
 Stay tuned – next month is Disney Dinners: Mulan!